Translate This Page

 The primary difference between management and

-leadership is that leaders don’t necessarily hold or
+leaders don’t necessarily hold or

 occupy a management position.
 Simply put, a leader